 - your vehicle's registration number (if your complaint relates to a vehicle or a driving test)

 - full details of your complaint, including any previous dealings with us about it

-All the letters you receive from DVA will give the contact details of the person who sent them and a reference number.
+All the correspondence you receive from DVA in relation to the complaint will give the contact details of the person who sent them and a reference number.

-A senior manager responsible for the area of concern will reconsider all the information received from you and the response given at stage one.
-Their reply will be reviewed and discussed with the Customer Services Manager before being issued to you.
+If you are not happy with the reply at Stage one, you can escalate the matter to Stage two and a senior manager responsible for the area of concern will reconsider all the information received from you and the response given at Stage one.
+Their reply will be reviewed and discussed with the Customer Services Manager, who will issue a Stage 2 reply to you.

-If you still feel your complaint has not been dealt with fully, you can write to:
+If you remain unhappy with the Stage 2 response, or feel that your complaint has not been dealt with fully, you can write to: